mgacummings/GeometricDecomposability/README.md

 # GeometricDecomposability
-A Macaulay2 package (in progress) which checks whether ideals are geometrically vertex decomposable.
+A Macaulay2 package (in progress) which checks whether an ideal is geometrically vertex decomposable.